Henrico County assistance programs.

 Funds for rent and housing are available in Henrico County.
 A focus is on tenants with an eviction notice that are facing a one time crisis, and agencies may issue loans or other forms of assistance for back rent and paying housing costs.
 Legal aid and mediation will also be arranged.
 In addition, get information on Richmond Virginia rental assistance agencies.

 East District Family Resource Center provides energy bill payment assistance for families and individuals in the DPU service territory.
 2405 Jefferson Avenue, Richmond, Virginia 23223, dial (804)644-4496 for intake.

 Richmond and central Virginia area charities offer Christmas and holiday help.
 Several charities partner together, including the Salvation Army, to provide free gifts, toys, and meals to the less fortunate.
 Find information on the application process, and learn more on Henrico County Christmas and holiday assistance.

 Freedom House - This non-profit charity organization offers anyone who needs help in the community free food, school or work clothing, diapers, and baby formula, among other resources.
 If they run out of supplies, or if you need additional help, they can also refer individuals to other local organizations.
 Dial (804)225-1853 for information.

-There are additional non-profit and church based food bank locations in the region.
+There are additional non-profit and church based free food banks and soup kitchens locations in the region.
 Assistance ranges from a free Christmas or holiday meal to emergency boxes of groceries.
 Some of the centers are also application sites for public benefits, such as state of Virginia food stamps.
-Find more Henrico and Richmond food pantries.
+Find more Henrico County and Richmond free food pantries.